Uncontested Change in Child Support

 - Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) Affidavit, Florida Supreme Court Approved Family Law Form 12.902(d).

 - Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e).
-(If you do not know the other party’s income, you may file this worksheet after his or her financial affidavit has been served on you.)
+(If you do not know the other party’s income, you may file this worksheet after his or her financial affidavit has been

 - Parenting Plan, Florida Supreme Court Approved Family Law Form, 12.995(a) or 12.995(b).
 If the parties have reached an agreement, the Parenting Plan should be signed by both parties.
 If you have not reached an agreement, a proposed Parenting Plan may be filed.
 If this case involves a request for relocation of a minor child, pursuant to section 61.13001, Florida Statutes, a proposed Parenting Plan must be attached.